jballauff-ds/AB-testing-analysis/README.md

 ## Background

 Case Study: The Library of Montana State University has a website that students use to find books and articles.
 Below the library picture, there is a search bar and three big items: “Find”, “Request” and “Interact”.
 However, the Website Analytics show that the “Interact” button has, ironically, almost no interactions.
 Throughout a two week testing period alternative button labels "Connect", "Learn", "Help" and "Service" were AB tested.
-The click-through rates (CTR) for the different buttons was used a a measure of performance.
+The click-through rates (CTR) for the different buttons was used a measure of performance.

 ## Usage